-Centers for Medicare & Medicaid Services (CMS) - The Federal agency that administers Medicare.
+Centers for Medicare & Medicaid Services (CMS) - The federal agency that administers Medicare.

-The Federal agency that administers Medicare.
 Chapter 2 explains how to contact CMS.

 Coinsurance - An amount you may be required to pay as your share of the cost for services after you pay any deductibles.
 Coinsurance is usually a percentage (for example, 20%).